Upgrading From Windows 7, 8, 8.1 to 10 or 11

 have, well generally speaking we would go for Windows 11 as it is

 newer but it does depend somewhat on your own preferences and your

 hardware.
 We can talk through this with you.

 Upgrading your operating system and getting a virtual new computer sounds like a great idea and generally speaking it can be but unless you are very good with computer system software and understand hardware limitations, you should think carefully first before upgrading an operating system.

 The chief reason why upgrades fail and consumers become unhappy is that components within their hardware are not up to the task of running the new operating system.
 Sometime this can be overcome by a simple hardware upgrade but sometimes it is simply not worth the additional cost as often certain pieces of hardware are dependent upon others to work in harmony together which can mean that many matching components of your computer will need to be renewed.

-We often hear of people who had a bad experience of Windows 10 when they migrated from Windows 7 or Windows 8.
-Windows 10 IS the better operating system, what you need is what is known as a "clean install" and we can do that for you.
+We often hear of people who had a bad experience of Windows 10 or 11 when they migrated from Windows 7 or Windows 8.
+Windows 10 or 11 are the better operating systems, what you need is what is known as a "clean install" and we can do that for you.